BerniceChoo/C_Plus_Plus_Project/README.md

     }
 ```

+#### Template
-template allows us to create a function template whose functionality can be adapted to more than one type or class without repeating the entire code for each type.
+Template allows us to create a function template whose functionality can be adapted to more than one type or class without repeating the entire code for each type.
 It will be an object of the same type as the parameters a and b when the function template is instantiated with a specific type.

+A template class that handles reference counting:-
 ```
 template <typename T> // template function_declaration
 class Referencecounter{